-My last iteration is the recipe I share today, because it was the creamiest one.
-On a whim I added a few fat tablespoons of thick dulce de leche (homemade version here in this halloween post), the kind we use for pastry decoration because it holds itself really well.
+My last iteration is the recipe I share today because it was the creamiest one.
+On a whim, I added a few fat tablespoons of thick dulce de leche (the homemade version here in this Halloween post), the kind we use for pastry decoration because it holds itself really well.
 It really adds a few interesting layers to this ice cream, like an extra caramel tone and a better texture in the mouth.

 Another option would be to add a few tablespoons of peanut butter.
 Now, wouldn't that be an amazing combination?
 I think so.
 Or cashew cream if you want a vegan option.